 Serve over a starch component, such as my Instant Pot “Garlic” Mashed Potatoes (Low FODMAP, Paleo and Whole30), basmati rice (low FODMAP but not Paleo/Whole30), or cauliflower rice (Paleo/Whole30 but not low FODMAP).

-*This cooking time works well for 2 large chicken breasts that are approximately ½ lb each.
-If you use smaller breasts, reduce the cooking time by a minute or two.
+This cooking time is for 2 large chicken breasts that are approximately ½ lb each.

-Keywords: instant pot butter chicken, low fodmap butter chicken, paleo butter chicken, whole30 butter chicken, indian recipes
+Keywords: instant pot butter chicken, low fodmap butter chicken, paleo butter chicken, whole30 butter chicken, indian recipes, pot-in-pot rice